-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities at ' likelihood that short journeys will be made by private car, with the attendant impacts on air pollution and climate change.
-The policy will have a positive effect but this will not be significant.
-CRAN16: Residential Parking 0 0 0 + 0 0 0 0 0 0 This policy gives guidance on how to provide an adequate amount of car parking and cycle parking facilities in new developments.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario CRAN16: Residential Parking 0 0 0 + 0 0 0 0 0 0 - This policy gives guidance on how to provide an adequate amount of car parking and cycle parking facilities in new developments.
 There are a number of other policies that seek to enhance the positive effects and mitigate the negative effects of this policy.
 These include CRAN2.
 The effects are likely to be localised to the specific locations where the new developments come forward.
 The effects are likely to occur throughout the lifetime of the Plan.
 These impacts individually and cumulatively are not likely to be significant.
 Under the 'Do Nothing' scenario, new developments will not meet the parking needs of the residents.
 Parking will be concentrated on the street, providing an unsafe environment for crossing the road.
 CRAN17: Water Supply and Wastewater Infrastructure 0 0 0 0 0 0 0 0 0 0 + The policy seeks to ensure that development pays special regard to water and drainage so that water can be conserved when it is scarce and, when it is not, channelled in ways that are safe and free from pollution.
-This will likely result in the
+This will likely result in the reduction of waste and the protection and enhancement of water quality for current and future generations.
+There are a number of other policies that seek to enhance the positive effects of this policy.
+These include CRAN9 and 13.